cgpalmer/ms4/README.md

-#### User as a charity or researcher (professional user)

-Feature set
-Current features
-Order photographs or containers – calendar, frames or canvas.
-Photographs come at a default size of 7” x 5”.
-Be able to upload their own photographs
-Download their purchases to their computer.
-Search for products by name, sku, description.
-When you purchase a calendar, frame or canvas, the user can choose to have a picture printed to the product.
-To have an account that remembers their details.

-Future features
-Picture resolution validation to make sure the photo is high enough quality.
-A product preview of the photo within the frame or on the canvas/ calendar.
-A blog to explain the story behind each photo as a unique feature.
-Users can upload their own photos to be bought and receive a percentage of the profits.

-Business objectives
+#### Business objectives

-For people to use us to purchase frames, calendars and canvases.
+1. For people to use us to purchase frames, calendars and canvases.
-For people to upload their photos and know that the picture will be delivered to their door at the correct size for the containers.
+2. For people to upload their photos and know that the picture will be delivered to their door at the correct size for the containers.

-Content required:
+#### Content required:

-Profile page with details about the user.
+1. Profile page with details about the user.
-Filters, categories and search to refine product search and speed up the user experience.
+2. Filters, categories and search to refine product search and speed up the user experience.
-Products with extended details
+3. Products with extended details.
-A basket to handle the purchases
+4. A basket to handle the purchases.
-A checkout to process purchases and payments.
+5. A checkout to process purchases and payments.
-Reviews about each product available to create, edit, delete and read.
+6. Reviews about each product available to create, edit, delete and read.

-Interaction design
+#### Interaction design

 Navbar
 I have designed the navbar to read top-to-bottom of importance for mobile.
 On the mobile, I have attempted to space out the important parts so the user associated certain areas of the website with certain functions.